What Is Lateral Epicondylitis?

 Provocative Tests

-• 4.Tender palpation of the lateral epicondyle and 1-2 cm distal
+- 4.Tenderness on palpation at the lateral epicondyle and 1-2 cm distal

 Differential Diagnosis